 The employment numbers help develop forecasts for customer buying potential.
-There's a slight change to the way this year's numbers are reported.
-In the past, we used employee estimates for electrical contractors from the U.S. Census Bureau's County Business Patterns, but the most recent data was several years old and Electrical Wholesaling's editors found more current data available for employment of electricians on the Bureau of Labor Statistics' website.
-If you're looking for sales breakdowns for full-line distributors' key customer and market segments, you'll find the Customer Mix and Market Mix on pages 43 and 46, respectively.
-The Customer Mix data was updated this year.
+If you're looking for sales breakdowns for full-line distributors' key customer and market segments, explore the Customer Mix and Market Mix.
+The Market Mix data was updated this year.

-The Product Mix data found on page 44 gives valuable insight into the product areas that have the most mind share with electrical distributors.
-This data was updated last year, and some of the product categories have been consolidated or eliminated because their contribution to electrical distributor sales were consistently less than 1 percent over the years.
+The Product Mix data gives valuable insight into the product areas that have the most mind share with electrical distributors.
+This data was updated in 2007, and some of the product categories have been consolidated or eliminated because their contribution to electrical distributor sales were consistently less than one percent over the years.
 See the text accompanying the chart for a full explanation of the changes.

 Getting the full picture on a market area isn't that difficult.
 When developing any market forecast, gathering some basic data on the size and makeup of the market is the first step.
 Let's take a look at some of the ways you can crunch the numbers we've provided to tailor them to your specific business and market.